MartinLwx/martinlwx.github.io/en/f-strings-in-python/index.md

-# f-strings in Python 3.6
+# The f-strings in Python 3.6

 > This post is originally written in jupyter notebook and then convert to markdown.
 To get the original notebook files.
 Please check the [repo](https://github.com/MartinLwx/oh_my_python)